Department of Theatre Undergraduate Scholarships

 Established in 2017 by Dr. H. Thomas Moore III, a 1965 alumnus of the Theatre Department.

 The College of Liberal Arts offers scholarships for both beginning and continuing students.
-For more information, visit the CLA Scholarship website, or contact:
+For more information, visit the CLA Scholarship website, or contact the CLA Scholarship Administrator,

 Purdue University provides a number of scholarship opportunities for students with outstanding merit.
 For more information about these scholarships, see the Purdue Office of Admissions.

 For additional information about scholarship opportunities and application procedures, you may visit these sites: